dotnet/aspnetcore/README.md

 curl https://raw.githubusercontent.com/aspnet/Home/master/kvminstall.sh | sh && source ~/.kre/kvm/kvm.sh
 ```

+Note that on Linux you need to also install [Mono](http://mono-project.com) 3.4.1 or later.

 ### Install the K Runtime Environment (KRE)

 Now that you have KVM setup you can install the latest version of the runtime by running the following command: ```kvm install 1.0.0-alpha3```